almostearthling/when-command/support/docs/cfgform.md

 ## Remove Items

-Just clicking the _Remove_ button after selecting the item that has to be delete will actually remove it from the configuration file, obviously after prompting for confirmation.
+Just clicking the _Remove_ button after selecting the item that has to be deleted will actually remove it from the configuration file, obviously after prompting for confirmation.

 ## Scheduler Parameters